5 Things You’ll Love About Laurel, Mississippi

 Laurel, Mississippi is a quintessential Southern town located in the Southeastern part of the Magnolia State.
 It makes or a great road trip destination and has a wide array of festivals to keep you coming back for more.
 The charming town really wowed me and I thought you might, too.
 Check out these five things I think you’ll love about Laurel, Mississippi.

 #1 A Famous TV Show is Filmed There

 If you watch HGTV, you are probably familiar with the popular Home Town show.
-Home Town features Laurel residents Ben and Lauren Napier who are devoted to Southern traditions and ways of living.
+Home Town features Laurel residents Ben and Erin Napier who are devoted to Southern traditions and ways of living.
 They revitalize historic turn-of-the-century properties to make them more modern and desirable.
 And you guessed it, all in their hometown.

 Ben and Lauren have done a beautiful job of not only sprucing up the town of Laurel, but they’ve put it on a larger map.
 As a result, visitors are flocking to Laurel, Mississippi to check out the Napier’s hometown and the properties they’ve renovated.

-Can’t get enough of Ben and Lauren?
+Can’t get enough of Ben and Erin?
 Stop in the Laurel Mercantile Co. store which they co-own.
 Just driving around Laurel, I were able to spot several houses that underwent makeovers on Home Town.

 FYI: Ben popped in a dinner party that I was attending and was even nicer in person than I ever imagined.